 Information provided here applies to all University entities, departments, and funds.
 The Procurement & Contract Services department is the central purchasing authority for Stanislaus State.
 The Procurement staff members are identified as Buyers and/or Contract Specialists.
 The Accounts Payable department is responsible for all payments, excluding payroll.
 The Accounts Payable staff members are identified as AP technicians.

 Disabled Veteran & Small Business

-CSU Stanislaus Buying
+Stanislaus State Buying

 Because the CSU is a publicly funded institution, making purchases is driven by statute and policy.
 The purchasing process must be open, transparent, inclusive, and a fair process.
 All transactions are subject to examination by the public.
 (California Public Records Act).

 Purchase requests (Requisitions) submitted by University departments or entities may specify that a particular vendor or brand be used.
 Procurement Buyers make the determination as to whether a sole source/brand procurement purchase is justified.
-When a requisition is submitted to Procurement requesting a specific vendor it must include a completed Justification for Sole source/Sole Brand form.
+When a requisition is submitted to Procurement & Contract Services requesting a specific vendor it must include a completed Justification for Sole source/Sole Brand form.

-Sole source requests for acquisitions $100,000 or more just be approved by Vice President of Business and Finance.
+Sole source requests for acquisitions $100,000 or more must be approved by Vice President of Business and Finance.
 For sole source purchases of $250,000.00 or greater, a copy of the requisition, the written justification, and other pertinent documentation, must be forwarded to the Chancellor's Office for review and approval prior to execution of the contract